PescheHelfer/AnnotationConverter/ReadMe.rst

     Note: You first have to import the book in ADE (step 1) and only then convert the annotations.
 Otherwise your converted annotations will be overwritten with an empty .annot file once you import the book in ADE.

-5. Hit convert, wait for the process the finish and open ADE.
+5. Hit ``Convert,`` wait for the process the finish and open ADE.

 The book should now contain your annotations.
 Depending on the number of annotations, it can take several minutes to open the file in ADE (the annotations in ADE are based on XML -> bad performance).

 Change history
 --------------
+2014-12-14, v.
+1.0.0:
+added Mantano Reader as target type

 2014-09-19, v.
 0.9.0 Beta:
-initial version, supporting one source type (Sony PRS-T#) and one target type (ADE)
+initial version, supporting one source type (Sony PRS-T#.  and one target type (ADE)

 License